OUR CURRENT STUDIES

 SLIPI-M

-Low dose lithium may be a future treatment for neurodegenerative conditions such as Alzheimer's Disease.
-We have already shown that it is possible to detect lithium in the brain after healthy subject took dietary lithium supplements for one month.
-This study will repeat the process, but also assessment the effects of lithium on blood markers of inflammation and mitochondrial function.
-This will help us understand the effects of lithium on the brain and the body.
+Supplementary Lithium Imaging and Peripheral markers of Inflammation and Mitochondrial function -- there is research showing that low doses lithium may have a positive effect on conditions such as Alzheimer's Disease.
+There are even some associations between greater amounts of lithium in the diet and a reduced risk of developing dementia.
+In our SLIMMR study, we showed that it is possible to detect lithium in the brain after healthy subjects took dietary lithium supplements for one month.
+SLIPI-M will repeat that process, but will also assess the effects of lithium on blood markers of inflammation and mitochondrial function.
+This will help us understand the broader effects of lithium on processes related to progression of neurodegenerative conditions.

 LIDO

-When starting lithium, the dose is usually titrated to the correct levels - progressive increasing in dose with blood measurements each week until the target is reached.
+Lithium Dose Optimisation -- when starting lithium, the dose is usually titrated to the correct levels, progressively increasing the dose with blood measurements each week until the target is reached.
 We have been developing a Lithium Dose Calculator which show promise in predicting the likely dose for a given person.
 We hope this will guide the early steps in treatment, reducing the number of steps and blood samples needed.

 YOU CAN FIND OUT MORE ABOUT OUR RESEARCH BY CONTACTING US